DavidLDawes/lightwalletd/README.md

 ```
 ./verus getblockcount
 ```
 If verusd is not ready yet then you will need to wait until it finishes loading the block chain.
-If it is not running then get it  running, lightwalletd can only run on old cached information if verusd is not available.
+If it is not running then get it  running, lightwalletd can only run on old cached information if verusd is not available and doing so requires twqeaking command line options (note needed).

 ## lightwalletd
-verusd is runnig properly and responding correctly to verus RPC requests, you generated fresh swig code and make worked, time to run the service.
+Once verusd is runnig properly and responding correctly to verus RPC requests, make worked so you have a new lightwalletd, time to run the it.
 ```
-./server --conf-file ~/.komodo/VRSC/VRSC.conf --log-file /logs/server.log --bind-addr 127.0.0.1:18232
+./lightwalletd --conf-file ~/.komodo/VRSC/VRSC.conf --log-file /logs/server.log --bind-addr 127.0.0.1:18232
 ```
 Production services will need to deal with certs for SSL and DNS and so on.

 If you tail -f /logs/server.log you can watch as lightwalletd runs through the backlog of blocks in the VerusCoin chain.
+This takes 20 or 30 minutes or so.

 Assuming it doesn't panic or throw an exception and continues running, your lightwalletd service is serving information over GRPC and requesting information from the verusd RPC.
 ## Insecurity